vishalrajak/Full-stack-dev/worth it!/Readme.md

 <h1><b>Description</h1></b> Web Application that involves
 taking in a user's information about their house and predicts the price of their house.</b></i>

 <h1><b>Project details</h1></b> Application takes estimation parameters from user in the browser and returns predicted house value to the user.
-This project aims to put trained machine learning models into production using Flask API.<br>
+This project aims to put trained machine learning models into production using Flask API.<br><br>
 <img src="https://github.com/vishalrajak/Full-stack-dev/blob/master/worth%20it!/screenshot/model.PNG"
-     alt="Model"
      height = "400" width = "800" align = "middle" />

 Machine learning model deployed is Gradient Boosting model with huber loss and 1000 regression trees of depth 6.
 App is currently working on local server.